cakoch10/Arduino-and-PelcoD/README.md

 The file ```M1_D_controller.ino``` utilized a series of push buttons on a breadboard to control the camera.

 The file ```keyboard_controller.ino``` maps certain keys on a PS2 keyboard to certain movements of the camera.

+More details of the setup and design of the project can be found in the ```M1-d-documentation.pdf``` which also explains the other programs.